cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 - `O4` (and higher): Currently equivalent to `-O3`.

-Building projects for release purposes is a whole topic on its own and is not going to be covered in this document in more detail.
+Building projects for release purposes is a whole topic on its own and is not going to be covered in this document in any more detail.

 _*For a more thorough explanation visit: <https://www.gnu.org/licenses/rms-why-gplv3.html>_